 Sketch out some vintage ticket shapes on a piece out paper to create a bunch of love tokens for your darling or best friend.
 Write down things you know they’d really love to experience (you cooking their favourite meal or taking them to dance the night away, etc.) and throw in a few surprises they’d never expect too.
 You can hand them out on special occasions, whenever your love looks a little blue or just because.

 Some ideas for what to write:

 “This token redeems one back massage.”

 “Admits you to one day trip! (surprise location) You bring the blankets, I’ll bring the baguettes.”

 “One token for endless kisses”

-Material gifts aren’t always the best way to say Ti Amo, but when they’re personalized with your beau’s name or the special nickname only you give to them – the love feels real.
-Personalize a notebook, diary or some notecards for their desk, or create a photo book filled with snaps of the two of you doing what you do best: just being you guys.
+Material gifts aren’t always the best way to say Ti Amo, but when they’re personalised with your beau’s name or the special nickname only you give to them – the love feels real.
+Personalise a notebook diary or some notecards for their desk, or create a Valentine's day themed photo book filled with snaps of the two of you doing what you do best: just being you guys.